slackapi/bolt-python/docs/_basic/listening_responding_shortcuts.md

     # Call the views_open method using one of the built-in WebClients
     client.views_open(
         trigger_id=shortcut["trigger_id"],
+        # A simple view payload for a modal
         view={
             "type": "modal",
             "title": {"type": "plain_text", "text": "My App"},